-As of September 30, 2023, we had approximately \$20.8 million in cash, cash equivalents, and marketable securities.
+As of March 31, 2023, we had approximately \$39.8 million in cash, cash equivalents, and marketable securities.
 We intend to use our existing capital resources to advance and expand our preclinical and clinical programs, to fund certain of the milestone payments under the Bayer License Agreement and our public company compliance costs, and for working capital and other general corporate purposes.
-Based on our current business plans and assumptions, we believe that our existing cash, cash equivalents, and marketable securities will be sufficient to fund our operating expenses and capital expenditure requirements into late 2024.
+Based on our current business plans and assumptions, we believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our operating expenses and capital expenditure requirements into late 2024.
 Our estimate as to how long we expect our existing cash to be able to continue to fund our operating expenses and capital expenditure requirements is based on plans and assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could result in less cash available to us or cause us to consume capital significantly faster than we currently anticipate, and we may need or choose to seek additional funds sooner than planned.

 We will be required to obtain further funding through public or private equity offerings, debt financings, collaborations and licensing arrangements, or other sources, which may dilute our stockholders or restrict our operating activities.
 Raising additional funds by issuing equity or convertible debt securities may cause our stockholders to experience substantial dilution.
 Raising additional funds through debt financing may involve covenants that restrict our business activities and options.
 To the extent that we raise additional funds through collaborations and licensing arrangements, we may have to relinquish valuable rights to our drug discovery and other technologies, development programs, or product candidates, or grant licenses on terms that may not be favorable to us.
 Additional funding may not be available to us on favorable terms, or at all, particularly in light of the current economic and market conditions.
 We do not have any committed external source of funds.
-Market volatility resulting from inflation and other economic and market conditions, the wars in Ukraine and Israel, the inability to maintain our listing on The Nasdaq Capital Market, or other factors could also adversely impact our ability to access capital as and when needed or on acceptable terms would have a negative impact on our financial condition and our ability to pursue our business strategy, and we may have to delay, reduce the scope of, suspend, or eliminate one or more of our preclinical programs, clinical trials, or future commercialization efforts, or curtail our operations.
+Market volatility resulting from inflation and other economic and market conditions, the war in Ukraine, or other factors could also adversely impact our ability to access capital as and when needed.
+Our failure to raise capital as and when needed or on acceptable terms would have a negative impact on our financial condition and our ability to pursue our business strategy, and we may have to delay, reduce the scope of, suspend ,or eliminate one or more of our preclinical programs, clinical trials or future commercialization efforts.